-3. Traffic Management Plan (Plan) Development
+3. Traffic Management Plan (Plan) Development (See Appendix B)

 An initial meeting will be held with residents, business and property owners and other neighborhood representatives.
 NTMP staff will also invite the City Council members for the ward.
-The purpose of the meeting is to seek input on the neighborhood's specific traffic issue(s) to be addressed and to create a Neighborhood Traffic Committee (NTC).
-The NTC will likely be composed of the applicant, other interested residents, business and property owners and, if possible, a member of the City Council from that ward.
-The NTC should function as a link between NTMP staff and the neighborhood during the NTMP process.
+The purpose of the meeting is to seek input on the neighborhood's specific traffic issue(s) to be addressed.

-Using input received from the public meeting and the NTC, NTMP staff will create a draft Plan to address the traffic issue.
+Using input received from the public meeting, NTMP staff will create a draft Plan to address the traffic issue.
 The Plan may include alternatives for addressing the issue identified.
-The City traffic engineer will address and complete projects with a cost of less than \$5,000.00 as funding becomes available.
+The City Engineer will address and complete projects with a cost of less than \$5,000.00 as funding becomes available.